7 Brutally Honest Reasons I Unfollowed You On Instagram

-We’re talking full-on name-calling and freaking out, as the person accused me of being a “child” (I know you are, but what am I?!), told me to “grow up and get a life” (Because obsessively tracking your Instagram followers and flipping out every time you lose one is the very definition of life-having maturity, apparently.
-NOW I know why I don’t feel like an adult yet!), and finished with a triumphant, “So I’M going to unfollow YOU now, too!”
+We’re talking full-on name-calling and freaking out, as the person in question accused me of being a “child”, told me to “grow up and get a life”, and finished with a triumphant, “So I’M going to unfollow YOU now, too!”
 Which honestly made me sad, because now someone who screams at me and calls me names won’t be commenting on my photos: shame!

-A lot of people think like that, but I’m not one of them.
-Honestly, I think the great thing about social media is that it can be whatever you want it to be.
+A lot of people think like that, but, honestly, I think the great thing about social media is that it can be whatever you want it to be.
 You can follow whoever you want.
 You can post whatever you want.
 And part of that freedom is that you can also unfollow whoever you want, too.
 Sure, it sometimes stings if you notice that someone you like isn’t following you any more, but it’s rarely personal, is it?
 I mean, it’s not that they HATE you and want you to know it: most of the time it just means that you don’t happen to post the kind of things that person is interested in seeing right now.
 It doesn’t mean that what you’re posting isn’t good, or isn’t interesting AT ALL, to ANYONE: it’s just not the right fit.
 And that’s OK.

 All of your photos were taken in the dark

 Because Instagram is a photo-sharing app, some people think it should only be used to share the very best photos you take.
 I DON’T think that, for the record: I like Instagram because of the “behind the scenes” look at people’s lives it gives me – the little moments that would otherwise go unrecorded.